-Smoking accounts for at least 85% of all people who pass-away which was attributable to emphysema, lung disease, lung cancer and COPD.
+Smoking accounts for at least 85% of all people who pass-away attributable to emphysema and/or copd disease, lung disease, lung cancer and COPD.
 Far and away cigarette smoking is the number-one cause of emphysema, lung cancer and lung failure.
-When exposed to cigarette smoke, the air sacs in the lungs produce defensive cells, called macrophages, which "eat" the inhaled particles.
-But macrophages are stimulated to release materials which can destroy the proteins which allow the lungs expand and contract, called elastin and collagen.
+When exposed to cigarette smoke, the air sacs in the lungs produce defensive cells, called macrophages, which "eat" the inhaled particles which are stimulated to release materials destroying proteins which allow lungs to expand and contract, called elastin and collagen.

 By quitting smoking and avoiding second-hand smoke you can prevent the occurrence of emphysema and at least slow-down the lung disease down if it's already underway.
 Other changes to your environment, such as avoiding smog and air pollution, may also help prevent the development of emphysema, or at least keep it from worsening.
 If helping people recover is something you're interested in, consider getting a degree in nursing.

 After a lot of medical research and news for a long time, most of us are well aware cigarette smoking causes lung cancer.
-Cigarettes, pipes, cigars and chewing tobacco end-up causing over 600,000 Americans each year to pass-away accounting for one out of every five premature demises in this country.
-Emphysema due to smoking is a condition that hinders many people!
+Cigarettes, pipes, cigars and chewing tobacco causes over half a million Americans each year to pass-away accounting for 1 of every 5 premature demises.
+Emphysema via smoking is fatal to lots of smokers!

 Lung cancer is just the first in a long list of tobacco related serious (often fatal) health issues and chronic diseases, which include "emphysema" a very serious and often chronic medical condition.
-Even your skin can be damaged by smoking.
+Even skin may be damaged by smoking.

-Most people don't realize long-term cigarette smoking also causes premature aging of skin.
+Most people do not know long-term cigarette smoking also causes premature aging of skin.
 Many of the 4,000 plus chemicals in tobacco smoke also damage collagen and elastin, which are fibers giving skin its strength and elasticity.
 As a result, skin begins to sag and wrinkle prematurely due to smoke damage from smoking.

 Emphysema & Lung Disease - Medical Overview

-An emphysema related condition is Chronic Obstructive Pulmonary Disease (a.k.a.
-COPD), an acronym for a group of diseases which cause progressive damage to your lungs.
+An emphysema related condition is Chronic Obstructive Pulmonary Disease (aka COPD), an acronym for a group of diseases which cause progressive damage to your lungs.
 These diseases include chronic bronchitis, asthma and emphysema.
-Of the approximate 20-million plus Americans with C.O.P.D. it is estimated more than 3-million have symptomatic emphysema and millions more are in the early stages of the chronic lung disease before easily recognized signs and lung disease symptoms become obvious.
+Of the approximate 20-million plus Americans with C.O.P.D. it is estimated well over 3-million have symptomatic emphysema and millions more are in the early stages of the chronic lung disease before easily recognized signs and lung disease symptoms become obvious.

-Unlike asthma, which occurs when the muscles in your airways tighten, emphysema causes a loss of tissue elasticity in the walls of the small air sacs in your lungs.
+Unlike asthma, which occurs when the muscles in your airways tighten, emphysema causes a loss of tissue elasticity in the walls of your lungs.
 Eventually, the walls stretch and break, creating larger, less efficient lung air sacs that aren't able to handle the normal exchange of oxygen and carbon dioxide.
 Click-here for Health Tip-of-the-Day.

 When emphysema is advanced, you must work so hard to expel air from your lungs that breathing becomes difficult and breathing can consume 20-percent or more of your resting energy.

-Unfortunately, because emphysema develops gradually over the course of many years, you may not experience typical emphysema and lung condition disease symptoms such as shortness of breath until irreversible lung damage has already occurred.
+Unfortunately, because emphysema develops gradually over the course of many years, you may not experience typical emphysema and lung disease symptoms such as shortness of breath until irreversible lung damage has already occurred.
 Instead of an emphysema cure, emphysema treatment focuses more on relieving emphysema symptoms and avoiding serious complications.
-Signs and Symptoms

-The main symptoms of emphysema are shortness of breath, breathing difficulty and lowered physical activity and exercise capacity, both of which are likely to become worse as emphysema disease progresses.
-In time, you may have trouble breathing even when lying down, and it may be especially hard to breathe during and after respiratory infections, such as the common cold, or the flu.
+The main signs and symptoms of emphysema are shortness of breath, breathing difficulty and lower activity and exercise abilities, both of which are likely to become worse as emphysema disease progresses.
+In time, you may have trouble breathing even when lying down and be especially hard to breathe during and after respiratory infections, such as a cold or the flu.